CX9898/BSMR-SDDMM/README.md

 Official implementation for the paper:

-**Block-Structured Matrix Reordering for Efficient SDDMM on Tensor Cores**
+**Block-structured matrix reordering for efficient SDDMM on tensor cores**

 Published in *The Journal of Supercomputing*, Volume 82, Article 465, 2026.